 Do You Need a Darkroom to Develop Film?

 Now that you have an idea of the overall steps of the process, as well as what equipment you’ll need, let’s consider where you’ll be developing your film.
-Many people use a dedicated light-tight space called a darkroom to develop film (or just a darkroom), but that’s not necessarily a requirement.
-Because the development tank is light-tight, as long as you make sure that undeveloped film isn’t exposed to light when loading it into your development tank, your developing process will work just fine.
-One way people without a darkroom can develop film is by using a film changing bag.
+Many people use a dedicated light-tight space called a darkroom to develop film but that’s not necessarily a requirement.
+Because the film development tank is light-tight, as long as you make sure that undeveloped film isn’t exposed to light when loading your development tank, the developing process will work just fine.
+One way you can develop film with a photography darkroom (or just a dark room) is by using a film changing bag.